particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated b7083b52-4bd3-47a6-85e8-396922c41b33 --}}

-Tracker One devices are fully assembled and sealed, all you need to do is plug it once to charge the battery.
+Tracker One devices are fully assembled and sealed, all you need to do is plug it in to charge the battery.

 Included inside the fully assembled, sealed enclosure: